 Table 3.
 Multivariable Analyses Relating Reported Noncompliance to Predictor Variables*

 After accounting for the workload factors listed in Table 3, noncompliance probabilities also differed significantly among the 26 interns (p = 0.03).

 Exploratory analyses relating noncompliance rates to either intern age, presence of pregnancy or children, or to the three examination scores found that none of these factors was significantly related to noncompliance after controlling for the other systems factors in the model.

-A sensitivity analysis that added duty hour reporting of exactly 30 hours (n = 198) to the noncompliant category demonstrated similar results (Data not shown).
+A sensitivity analysis that added duty hour reporting of

 We found that 20 (77%) interns had 80 episodes of continuous duty hour reporting greater than 30 hours.
 The intern factor associated with reported noncompliance was the number of inpatient rotations (a strong inverse association).
 Noncompliance varied significantly among interns after accounting for the workload factors.
 The workload factors associated with reported noncompliance were the number of Non-hospitalist patients and increasing total patients (modest positive associations).
 The number of admissions on-call, number of admissions after midnight, total patients post-call and number of discharges post-call were not found to be significant risk factors for noncompliance.